 The nonpartisan, nonprofit Wisconsin Center for Investigative Journalism increases the quality and quantity of investigative reporting in Wisconsin, while training current and future generations of investigative journalists.
 Its work fosters an informed citizenry and strengthens democracy.
-That’s why you’re welcome to republish our articles and multimedia for free using the following ground rules.
+That’s why you’re welcome to republish our articles and multimedia for free under a Creative Commons Attribution-NoDerivatives 4.0 International License and using the following ground rules.
 Please let us know if you republish our stories; we track the distribution of our stories.

 - Editing material is prohibited, except to reflect relative changes in time, location and in-house style (for example, using “Waunakee, Wis.” instead of “Waunakee” or changing “yesterday” to “last week”)

-- If published online, you must include the links from the WCIJ story, and a link to wisconsinwatch.org
+- If published online, you must include the following language, with a link to the original story:

-- When possible, include the following: The Wisconsin Center for Investigative Journalism is a nonprofit, nonpartisan investigative reporting organization that focuses on government integrity and quality of life issues in Wisconsin.
+This story [link to Wisconsin Watch story] was produced by Wisconsin Watch, a nonprofit, nonpartisan investigative reporting organization that focuses on government integrity and quality of life issues in Wisconsin.

 - Don’t sell the story — that is, the story may not be marketed as an individual product.

 - Don’t sell ads against the story.
 Feel free, however, to publish it on a page surrounded by ads you’ve already sold.

 - Any website our stories appear on must include a prominent and effective way to contact you.

 - If we send you a demand to change or remove Wisconsin Watch content from your site, you must agree to do so immediately.

 - Sources of any additional elements that are packaged with Wisconsin Watch content must be clearly labeled.